Essential Food Bank Donations for the Holidays (Plus What Not to Donate!)

 More Tips

-We’re sharing the best food bank donations to make, and a few to avoid!
+We’re sharing the best food bank donations to make and a few to avoid!

+The holiday season can put an additional strain on food bank resources, so your donations matter!
 With this in mind, many individuals and organizations like to increase their donations leading up to Christmas to help meet the surging needs of their community.

 Below, we’re sharing some things to remember when planning a donation to your local food bank.
 We’re covering the best food bank donations, things to avoid, and a few general ideas to keep in mind.